Jynx-App/Jynx/README.md

-Jynx is an open source media framework.
+Jynx is an open source social network framework.